syncthing/docs/users/faq.rst

 causes a conflict on change you'll end up with ``sync-conflict-...sync-conflict -...-sync-conflict`` files.

-Am I able to use nested Synthing folders?
+Am I able to use nested Syncthing folders?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Do not nest shared folders.
 This behaviour is in no way supported,